MP Estate Planning UK

 The key components of a trust fund include:

-• The beneficiaries, who receive the benefits from the trust.
+• The beneficiaries, who receive the benefits from the trust — either at the trustees’ discretion or as specified in the trust deed.

 Managing a trust fund effectively requires a clear understanding of these components and their roles.
-The trustee must act in the best interests of the beneficiaries, adhering to the instructions set out by the settlor.
+The trustee must act in the best interests of the beneficiaries, adhering to the instructions set out by the settlor in the trust deed and complying with UK trust law.

-As we have seen, a trust fund is a versatile and powerful tool in estate planning, offering a range of benefits including asset protection and tax advantages.
-By carefully considering the roles of the settlor, trustee, and beneficiaries, individuals can create a trust fund that meets their specific needs.
+A trust fund is a versatile and powerful arrangement in estate planning, offering a range of benefits including asset protection from care fees, divorce, and creditors, as well as the ability to bypass probate delays.
+By carefully considering the roles of the settlor, trustee, and beneficiaries, individuals can create a trust fund that meets their specific needs and protects their family for generations.

 Types of Trust Funds